-What is the Panama Canal?
+What Is The Panama Canal?

 The Panama Canal is a waterway located in Panama that links the Pacific Ocean with the Atlantic Ocean.
 The 77 km (48 mile) waterway cuts across the Isthmus of Panama.
 The Panama Canal was a great achievement for the United States who had longed for ages for a connection between America and the “outside” world.
-The construction of the canal not only made international trade easier, but cheaper and convenient too.
-The body responsible for maintaining and co-ordinating the canal’s operations is the Panama Canal Authority.
+The construction of the canal not only made international trade easier but cheaper and more convenient too.
+The body responsible for maintaining and coordinating the canal’s operations is the Panama Canal Authority.

-History of the Panama Canal
+History Of The Panama Canal

 Early proposals of the construction of a canal across the Isthmus of Panama began in 1534.
 Spain’s Emperor and King Charles V ordered a survey to determine the possibility of building a canal to allow for ship voyages from Peru to Spain through America.
 The canal would also give Spain a military advantage over the Portuguese.
-However, the first attempt to build the desired canal was in January, 1881.
+However, the first attempt to build the desired canal was in January 1881.
 The person behind this was Ferdinand de Lesseps who had engineered the construction of the Suez Canal in Egypt.

-Panama Canal’s Commercial Importance
+The Panama Canal’s Commercial Importance

-Panama Canal’s Military Importance
+The Panama Canal’s Military Importance